Nikki Sixx: Mötley Crüe (1981–present)

 In 1999, Tommy Lee left the group to form Methods of Mayhem.
 He was replaced by former Ozzy Osbourne drummer Randy Castillo, with whom they released the album New Tattoo in 2000.
 The group went on hiatus soon afterward before reuniting in 2004, during which Sixx declared himself sober.
 A 2001 autobiography entitled The Dirt packaged the band as "the world's most notorious rock band".
 The book made the top ten on The New York Times Best Seller list and spent ten weeks there.

 In 2006, Mötley Crüe completed a reunion tour, featuring all four original members, and embarked on a co-headlining tour with Aerosmith, called The Route of All Evil.
 In April 2008, the band announced the first Crüe Fest, a summer tour, that featured Sixx's side project Sixx:A.M., Buckcherry, Papa Roach and Trapt.
 On June 24, 2008, Mötley Crüe released their ninth studio album, Saints of Los Angeles, with Sixx credited as either writer or co-writer on all tracks.

 Sixx wrote most of Mötley Crüe's material, including tracks such as "Live Wire", "Home Sweet Home", "Girls, Girls, Girls", "Kickstart My Heart", "Wild Side", "Hooligan's Holiday" and "Dr. Feelgood".
 In the 1990s, all four members began contributing to the material on the albums.

+Netflix released The Dirt biopic based on the book of the same name that coincided with an 18-song soundtrack on March 22, 2019.
+Following the success of the movie and a new generation of fans, Mötley Crüe and Def Leppard announced The Stadium Tour in 2020.
+Due to Covid delays, the tour started on June 16, 2022 in Atlanta, GA at Truist Park Stadium and ended on November 14, 2023 at Marvel Stadium in Melbourne, Australia.
+The tour was massively successful selling out stadiums across 5 continents, North and Latin America, Europe, Australia and Japan.

+In October 2024, the band released the “Cancelled” EP via Big Machine Label Group featuring three new songs, the bands first new music since 2019.
+This EP release coincided with Mötley Crüe's return to the Sunset Strip in Hollywood, CA for the Höllywood Takeöver - 3 historic club shows at The Troubadour, Roxy, and Whisky A Go Go - during which the band raised $350K to benefit Covenant House and support the fight to end youth homelessness through Mötley Crüe’s Give Back Initiative.

+In 2025, Mötley Crüe returned to Las Vegas for their third residency, the first in more than a decade, following 2 successful sold-out runs of Mötley Crüe Takes On Sin City (2012) and Evening In Hell (2013).
+The Las Vegas Residency 2025, at Dolby Live at Park MGM consisted of 10 exclusive performances from September 12 to October 3, 2025.